Teradata/stacki-wiki/wiki/Reference/cli/add/add-pallet.md

    A list of pallet ISO images to add to the local machine.
 If no list is
 	supplied, then if a pallet is mounted on /mnt/cdrom, it will be copied to the local machine.
+If the pallet is hosted on the internet, it will be downloaded and stored on the local machine.

 ### Parameters
 * `{clean=bool}`
 * `{dir=string}`
+* `{password=string}`
 * `{updatedb=string}`

-   Add the pallet info to the cluster database.
-	The default is: true.
+* `{username=string}`

+   If the pallet's download server requires authentication.

 ### Examples